Healthdirect Free Australian health advice you can count on.

 What is a plasma donation?

 A special machine takes blood from your arm.
-The machine separates your blood and collects the plasma.
-Your plasma is a yellow colour.
-Your red blood cells make your blood red.
-These are returned to you during your plasma donation.
+The machine separates your blood and collects plasma.
+Your plasma is a yellow colour when it's separated from your red blood cells, which make your blood red.

 Can I give blood?

-Most healthy adults, aged between 18 years to 75 years can give blood in Australia.
+If you're aged 18 to 75 years, feeling well and weigh over 50kg, you can probably give blood in Australia.

-There are some things that might affect your eligibility to be a blood donor.
-These include:
+There are some things that may affect your eligibility to donate, such as your:

-The Australian Red Cross Lifeblood has an eligibility checker that will help you work out whether or not you can donate blood.
+Australian Red Cross Lifeblood has a full list of eligibility criteria and an eligibility checker to help you work out if you can donate blood.

 Can I give blood if I’m sick?

-You should wait until you are feeling fit and well before donating blood.
+No, you will need to wait until you're feeling well before donating blood.

 Even if you only have mild symptoms, like a runny nose, you should stay home to rest and recover.

-You can find more information about donating blood when you have a long-term condition on the Australian Red Cross Lifeblood website.
+If you have a long-term condition, check the Australian Red Cross Lifeblood website for information.

 Can I donate blood after a vaccination?

-You might have to wait to donate blood or plasma after a vaccination.
-The waiting time depends on the type of vaccination you had.
+You might have to wait to donate blood or plasma after having a vaccination.
+The waiting time depends on the type of vaccination you have had.

 Disease your vaccination is protecting you against Waiting period to donate plasma Waiting period to donate blood or platelets